servuloccsilva/metrobi-challenge/README.md

 Welcome to the **Metrobi Interview Challenge** repository! 🚀

-This repository contains seven coding challenges designed to assess problem-solving skills and proficiency in JavaScript and React.
+This repository contains the solutions for seven coding challenges designed to assess problem-solving skills and proficiency in JavaScript and React.
 Follow the instructions below to set up and test each challenge.

 ---